-While time has not touched the exquisiteness of this place, the friendly nature of its resident is hard to miss.
-Turtuk has a history as colourful as the apricot plantations one sees all around the region. therefore, it is an amalgamation of all the cultures that have lived here.
+While time has not touched the exquisiteness of this place, the friendly nature of its residents is hard to miss.
+Turtuk has a history as colorful as the apricot plantations one sees all around the region. therefore, it is an amalgamation of all the cultures that have lived here.

 Let's quickly dive into the details:

-Turtuk was part of Pakistan – Occupied Kashmir up until 1971 when Major Chewang Rinchen got the village under India ’s command.
+Turtuk was part of Pakistan – Occupied Kashmir up until 1971 when Major Chewang Rinchen got the village under India’s command.
 However, initially, villagers were skeptical of India, and their trust in India n Army was non-existent.
-As many residents served in Pakistan Army, naturally, their allegiance to alter immediately was unrealistic.
+As many residents served in the Pakistan Army, naturally, their allegiance to alter immediately was unrealistic.

-However, the Indian Army has kept their promise, keeping villagers safe & bringing about multiple reforms while encouraging growth and prosperity.
+However, the Indian Army has kept its promise, keeping villagers safe & bringing about multiple reforms while encouraging growth and prosperity.

 Yes, Turtuk has been a secluded region, thanks to both geopolitical uncertainties of recent times and its exceptionally daunting geography.
-Cradled by Karakoram range, it is one of only four villages in India that lies in
+Cradled by the Karakoram range, it is one of only four villages in India that lies in the Baltistan region.

 But, its history boasts of strategic importance as a gateway to the Silk Route.
 Unquestionably, this is true and supported in the plethora of cultural consolidations that have led to Turtuk’s unique ancestry.

 Baltistan was a separate kingdom far before the era of war glorifications that have defined the region in recent times.
 The Yagbo dynasty, a Central Asian empire, with monarchs from Turkistan ruled the region from 800 to 1800 AD.

 Of course, as with Ladakh, Baltistan was a predominantly Buddhist region up till the 13th century.
 Mir Sayyid Ali Hamadani, an Iranian poet and prominent Islam scholar, brought about cultural changes in the region.